Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: Sengoku2_Track_01.bin | Original CRC32: 6EFBFA46 | Modified CRC32: 42A9B52B

 Dev note: the NeoGeo SD Loader has imposed *de facto* the default "good" Neo Geo CD format (.CUE + .BINs for each track).
 Patching the track 1 of dumps with music tracks in MP3 will work if original CRC32 matches. **The .CHD version (packed and compressed) is not compatible with this patch.** You can anyway easily test the hack with [Raine64](https://www.emu-france.com/emulateurs/6-arcades/61-multi-games/7687-raine-64-bits/#google_vignette) before burning a CD or going further with your favorite ODE.
 Raine64 has glitches on the title screen unrelated to the hack.
-Hack has been validated with a complete walktrough on real hardware.
+Hack has been validated with a complete walktrough on real hardware (Top loader + NeoGeo SD Loader 0.11).

 ## Click on image to see footage of the prototype, Neo Geo CD version
 [ ![Click to see gameplay](/Monkey.jpg)](https://www.youtube.com/watch?v=lhKzlUg3lMo)